PoisotLab/ms_mangal_synthesis/manuscript.md

 # Conclusions

-This means that we have surprisingly little information on ecological networks dating before the acceleration of the climate crisis, and therefore lack a robust baseline. @DalsTroj13 provide strong evidence that the extant shape of ecological networks emerged in part in response to historical trends in
+Perhaps unsurprisingly, most of our knowledge on ecological networks is derived from data that were collected after the 1990s (+@fig:temporal).
+This means that we have worryingly little information on ecological networks dating before the acceleration of the climate crisis, and therefore lack a robust baseline. @DalsTroj13 provide strong evidence that the extant shape of ecological networks emerged in part in response to historical trends in